-Michael Ross Albert is a Toronto-based playwright whose work has been performed across Canada and the United States, and in the United Kingdom.
+Hailed by the Toronto Star as “one of Toronto’s most exciting playwrights,” Michael Ross Albert is a writer and indie theatre producer whose work has been staged across Canada, the United States, and the United Kingdom.

-Michael received an MFA in Playwriting from the Actors Studio Drama School.
-He’s been honoured to teach new play development as an instructor of record at the University of Waterloo.
+Michael has an MFA in Playwriting from the Actors Studio Drama School in New York City.
+He has taught new play development at his alma mater, the University of Waterloo.